 - Here’s an in-garden worm farm we built into a wicking bed in Alice Springs (back in 2010!)

-- And here’s an off-the-shelf version you can buy – the Australian made Subpod
+- And here’s an off-the-shelf version you can buy – the Australian made Subpod (that link will give you $10 off, if you decide to order).

 About the author: Koren Helbig is a storyteller, urban permaculturalist, Marketing Manager here at Milkwood, and keeper of The Local Yum, an Adelaide (Kaurna land) city honesty stall full of homegrown produce.